Yan Yan Mak: Biography

 Since 2005, after becoming a collaborator with Hong Kong Cantopop singer Denise Ho, Yan Yan has produced numerous music videos, music short films, and TV Commercials.
 The Scarlet Robe won the Best Drama in BigScreen Festival, China 2007.
 They finished their first feature-length film The Decameron (a documentary about madness, under the music project "10 Days in the Madhouse") in 2009.
 Recently, Yan Yan has collaborated with Denise Ho as her concert producer and director in Reimagine Hong Kong (2015), Macpherson Woods (2015), Dear Friend, (2016) and On The Pulse Of Hocc Live 2018.
 She had also produced 'Galactica', a concert by a singer Endy Chow Kwok Yin in 2017/18.

 Yan Yan completed another feature Merry-Go-Round (Dong Feng Po) in 2010 in Hong Kong.
 It was elected as the Best Chinese-Language Film by Film Critics China, nominated at The Hong Kong Film Award 2011 for the Best Cinematography Award, and won the Best Film Song Award ("Here to Stay" by Jun Kung), won the Best Actress (Ella Koon) and the Best Actor (Teddy Robin) at Australia Golden Koala Film Festival.

 Her other feature work, The Great War (2013), a documentary about Grasshopper x Softhard Concert 2012, has had its Gala premiere at the New York Asian Film Festival 2013 as also selected as the closing-film of the film festival.

-Yan Yan's latest work, 'Sound Of Silence', is the closing film of the Hong Kong Kids International Film Festival 2022 (KIFF) and won numerous awards in film festivals worldwide.
+Yan Yan's latest work, 'Sound Of Silence' (SOS), is the Closing Film of the 6th Hong Kong Kids International Film Festival 2022 (KIFF) and won numerous awards in film festivals worldwide.